andresalerno/andresalerno/README.md

 -->

-My name is Andre Salerno, a brazilian and italian citizen whos loves finance and technology.
+My name is Andre Salerno, a brazilian and italian citizen that love finance and technology.
 I have been studying programming language like Python, R, PostgreSQL and others to become a better financial consultant.
 My ideas and solutions are always wapred up with finance and tech tools.

 If you are connecting with me throught this plataform, even others that that I've shared with you, my sincerely thanks.